nicoflojo/plaid-accounts/README.md

-# mern-authentication
+# plaid-accounts
-mern stack authentication
+mern stack app using plaid to link accounts

 # notes